documentcloud/documentcloud/app/views/help/uploading.markdown

 If you have access to high quality [OCR][], we recommend that you OCR your document before you upload it to DocumentCloud.

 We're using an OCR program called [Tesseract][].
 For an absolutely free tool, it is actually pretty impressive, but you'll get better results with some of the fancier proprietary services like Abbyy or Nuance.
-Many of the fancier office photocopiers have built-in OCR these days, so that's another option if you have some documents that are difficult to read.
+Many office photocopiers have built-in OCR these days, so that's another option if you have documents that are difficult to read.

 # Bulk Uploading via the API